What Are Field Sobriety Tests?

 - Walk and turn test

-Each of these have reliability issues.
-For instance, even if performed perfectly, the officer guesses wrong 48% of the time on the HGN.
-On the walk and turn and one leg stand, the officer guesses wrong approximately 30% of the time.
+On the walk and turn and one-leg stand, the officer guesses wrong approximately 30% of the time.
 We say “guess” because that is what it is.
 Officers are not medical professionals.
 These tests guess what someone’s blood alcohol level is-and no one should be prosecuted because of these sobriety tests.

 What Happens If I Fail the Field Sobriety Tests?

-That’s why it is so important to hire a Cleveland DUI lawyer to protect you from these charges.
+That’s why it is so important to hire a Cleveland field sobriety test lawyer to protect you from these charges.

 What If I Failed the Field Sobriety Tests But Refused the Breath Test?